Krystian19/cactus-app/README.md

 ## Todo list
 + - [ ] Work in the subtitles superposition in the video player
++ - [ ] Implement HLS streaming for the video player view
 + - [ ] Setup TSlint for the client project
   + - [ ] Find a ts style guide to follow follow for the client project
 + - [ ] Setup Genre filtering in the client's search view